Kinetica scores $50 million Series A for super-charged in-memory database solution

 Keith Alexander, who is former head of the NSA, says his organization posed a daunting challenge to the founders in 2009.
 “They rose to the occasion and developed the precursor to what you see today as the Kinetica database platform when every other commercial and open-source solution failed to meet the mission objectives,” Alexander said in a statement.

-The company provides the software solution and relies on partners like IBM, HP and Dell to provide the hardware running NVidia GPUs, Vig explained.
+The company provides the software solution and relies on partners like IBM, HP and Dell to provide the hardware running NVidia GPUs, Vij explained.
 It can also run in the cloud on AWS, Azure or Google Cloud Platform, taking advantage of their GPU solutions.

 0